 Syndrome, Usher: A genetic disorder characterized by hearing impairment and an eye disorder called retinitis pigmentosa in which vision worsens over time.
 Some people with Usher syndrome also have balance problems.

 It is the most common disease that compromises both hearing and vision.
-More than half of all deaf-blind people have Usher syndrome.
+About half of all deaf-blind people have Usher syndrome.

 The syndrome is passed along in families by autosomal recessive inheritance, which requires two copies of the Usher gene for the disorder to be manifest.
 Each parent of a boy or girl with Usher syndrome has one standard and one mutated Usher gene.
 A child with the syndrome has received two mutated Usher genes, one from each parent.

 There are three different types of Usher syndrome (US).
 They are called Usher syndrome type 1 (US1), Usher syndrome type 2 (US2), and Usher syndrome type 3 (US3).
 Types 1 and 2 are more common than type 3.

 The gene for US1 has been mapped to chromosome 10q21-22, a region that contains the protocadherin 15 gene (PCDH15) known to be mutated in "waltzer" mice that have deafness and vestibular dysfunction.
 This same gene was found mutated in US1.
 Thus, waltzer mice provide an animal model of US1.

 Hearing loss and retinitis pigmentosa are rarely found in combination outside of Usher syndrome.
 Special tests such as electronystagmography (ENG) to detect balance problems and electroretinography (ERG) to detect retinitis pigmentosa help detect Usher syndrome early.
 Early diagnosis is important in order to begin special educational training programs to help the individual deal with the combined hearing and vision difficulties.